jasminskoenig/jasminskoenig/README.md

 👨‍💻👩🏾‍💻👨🏼‍💻 And most of all, I love doing all of this in a team

-**If you are here because you are thinking about hiring me**
+**If you are here because you are thinking about hiring me** All of these projects are still on-going so the code still changes frequently.

 - My [current project](https://github.com/jasminskoenig/constitutional-regression-advanced) shows some of my most up-to-date skills in data wrangling and statistical analysis.
 In these papers, we analyze the effects of populists in power on courts and constitutions across countries in Europe and Latin America.
 It's a co-authored paper but in the current state all code is written by me.
 - My latest [scraping project](https://github.com/jasminskoenig/standard_clean) assembled all articles mentioning the Austrian justice system in the newspaper Der Standard.
 In this project I have also used the openai API with GPT-3.5 to classify articles.
 The data is of course not published and only used for research but you can check out the code.
-- The [code](https://observablehq.com/@jasminsworkspace/constitutional-regression) for Tilko's and my [The Loop Blog](https://theloop.ecpr.eu/populists-in-power-constitutional-change-and-democratic-backsliding/) is on Observable.
+- The [visualization code](https://observablehq.com/@jasminsworkspace/constitutional-regression) for Tilko's and my [The Loop Blog](https://theloop.ecpr.eu/populists-in-power-constitutional-change-and-democratic-backsliding/) is on Observable.
+The data wrangling was done in [cross-country project](https://github.com/jasminskoenig/constitutional-regression-advanced).
 - My [largest project](https://github.com/jasminskoenig/austria) is on populists in power in Austria.
 I've scraped all decisions and press releases from the Austrian Constitutional Court, as well as all Austrian laws.
 We've then analyzed whether populists in power were more likely to implement unconstitutional laws and whether the VfGH has reacted to populists in power somehow.
 This project has been ongoing since 2019, so it shows my earliest coding skills as well as my most up-to-date ones.
 It is also not finished and well organized yet but as it includes much of what I've done in the last four years, I've included it in my coding portfolio.

 **If you are here because you are looking for replication files**